ngageoint/opensphere/docs/getting_started.rst

 Building the Read the Docs Guide
 ********************************

-When modifying this guide, you can build it locally to ensure it builds/displays correctly.
-This requires Python, Sphinx, and the Read the Docs theme for Sphinx.
-The Sphinx dependencies can be installed via ``pip``:
+When modifying this guide, we recommend building it locally to ensure there are no errors/warnings in the build, and that everything displays correctly.
+The guide is built using Sphinx and the Read the Docs theme, which requires Python to install.
+To install the build dependencies:

 .. code-block:: none

-  pip install sphinx sphinx-autobuild sphinx_rtd_theme
+  pip install sphinx sphinx_rtd_theme sphinx-autobuild

 Once dependencies are installed, generate the guide with ``npm run guide``.
 The output will be available in ``docs/_build/html``.

-The ``sphinx-autobuild`` application monitors changes to the guide and triggers a rebuild when files change.
-While editing the docs, use ``npm run guide:auto`` to start ``sphinx-autobuild``.
+If you would like to automatically rebuild the guide as files change, use ``npm run guide:auto``.
+This starts the ``sphinx-autobuild`` application to monitor the ``docs`` directory for changes and update the documentation accordingly.
+It also starts a live reload enabled web server to view changes as you make them, accessible at http://127.0.0.1:8000.

 Compiler Caveats
 ****************